Skip to main content

 Prerequisite/Corequisite:

-The following appropriate technique courses, as determined by the Department must be completed concurrently: DANC 305/DANC 310; and DANC 320.
-The following course must be completed previously: DANC 200 or DANC 201.
+The following courses must be completed previously: DANC 202 and DANC 203, or DANC 200 or DANC 201; and DANC 211.
 Enrolment in the Major in Contemporary Dance is required.
-If prerequisites are not satisfied, permission of the Department is required.
+If prerequisites are not satisfied, permission of the Department is required and will be determined by previous experience and space availability.

 Description: